 As for the length and width, long and narrow kayaks are agile and track well as they move through the water.
 Simply, longer kayaks equate to more speed but less maneuverability.
 On the other hand, short and wide kayaks offer excellent stability and good turning.

-For a beginner fishing kayak, a wide and short kayak is a better choice.
+A wide and short kayak is a better choice for a beginner fishing kayak.
 It may look easy to paddle in the water, but it takes a lot of time and effort to get accustomed to it.

 Does it come with accessories?

-In choosing a fishing kayak, make sure all the essentials are already included in the boat.
-This way, you can actually save more money from buying accessories separately.
-Look for things like built-in tracks, rod holders, and a tankwell or an anchor.
+When choosing a fishing kayak, ensure all the essentials are already included in the boat.
+This way, you can save more money by buying accessories separately.
+Look for built-in tracks, rod holders, and a tankwell or an anchor.

-Some kayaks come with a paddle, but they are usually not the best.
+Some kayaks come with a paddle but are usually not the best.
 This makes paddling a little bit tiring.
 If you want to find a suitable paddle, this post is just right for you.

 There are also other inclusions like a skeg.
-It prevents a kayak move in a different direction and keeps the kayak track straight so you can get to the next fishing hole in a hurry.
+It prevents a kayak from moving in different directions and keeps tracking straight so you can quickly get to the next fishing hole.
 A tracking fin works like a skeg and is mostly found in an inflatable kayak.
 Also, a rudder helps the kayak move in a straight line.
 It can be removed and adjusted using foot pedals.

 Space is important.
 A roomy kayak is a good choice, but it doesn’t mean you can bring all the gear you want.
-When choosing a kayak, you have to be very mindful of the weight limit.
+When choosing a kayak, you must be mindful of the weight limit.

 Therefore, you should choose the kayak that can support your weight and the weight you put in your kayak.
-Don’t try to overload your kayak as this may cause problems while you’re in the water.
+Don’t try to overload your kayak, as this may cause problems while in the water.

 You may want to add a trolling motor down the road.
 That means you need a battery to power the motor.
-All of these things add up, so you need to make sure the kayak can support the weight.
+All these things add up, so you need to ensure the kayak can support the weight.

 Price is an important factor to consider, especially if this is your first kayak.
-Check out what features and accessories you are looking for and figure out what budget is best for you.
+Check out what features and accessories you are looking for and determine what budget is best for you.
 You can always add accessories down the road.

-Pay attention to what comes with your kayak, like a paddle, seat, or other things that you have to spend extra money on.
+Pay attention to what comes with your kayak, like a paddle, seat, or other things you must spend extra money on.